KRISTINAPEP/Cybersecurity-/README.md

 ##  How to Use This Repo
 Start with the [Anomaly Detection Queries](./splunk-queries/anomaly-detection.md) to see my SPL logic.
-Then explore the [SOC Use Cases](./splunk-alerts/brute-force.md) and [Incident Reports](./incident-scenarios/linux-auth-report.md) for real-world simulations.
+Then explore the [Brute Force Detection Alert](./splunk-alerts/brute-force.md) and [Linux Auth Log Incident Report](./incident-scenarios/linux-auth-report.md) for real-world simulations.

 ##  Contact
 Feel free to explore the content and reach out if you have questions or suggestions.